-As described in Table 2, this section contains five evaluation techniques utilised to measure outcomes for the three levels identified for OSHub evaluation.
-For each evaluation method, we will have the following:
+As described in Table 6.2, this section contains five evaluation methods utilised to measure outcomes for the three levels identified for OSHub evaluation.
+For each evaluation method, we will include the following:

+• Introduction:

+A general introduction to the method and an overview of possible outcomes it can be used to measure.

+• Implementation:

+An explanation of how to implement each method, with a focus on evaluating open schooling practices.

+• Evaluation:

-- Introduction: A general introduction to the method and an overview of possible outcomes it can be used to measure. - Implementation: An explanation of how to implement this method, with a focus on evaluating open schooling practices. - Evaluation: A description of how to analyse the data gathered (eg. use of codebooks, indicators). - Open Science Hub Case Study: An overview of how the technique was used in the context of the OSHub project including specific findings and discussions on the use of the method.
+A description of how to analyse the data gathered (eg. use of codebooks, indicators).

+• Open Science Hub Case Study:

+An overview of how the technique was used in the context of the OSHub project including specific findings and discussions on the use of the method.

-The results shown in the below case studies are from some of the OSHubs outlined in Table 1.
-As mentioned before, the evaluation methods outlined below can be adapted to suit the needs of any open-schooling project.
+The results described in the case studies below are from some of the OSHubs outlined in Table 6.1.
+As mentioned before, the evaluation methods outlined here can be adapted to suit the needs of any open-schooling project.
 Resources developed during OSHub have been added as an example, but how you collect and organise your data can be decided upon by you and your team.

-3.1 Coordinator Interviews (Level 1: The Consortium)
+6.3.1 Coordinator Interviews (Level 1: The Consortium)